 Preparing the next generation of global health leaders

-The two primary training hubs in IGHID are the Fellowships and Training Programs Office specializing in NIH T32 and D43 international training programs, and the Office of Global Education for medical students and resident fellows.
+The two primary training hubs in IGHID are the Fellowship and Training Programs Office specializing in domestic and international training programs, and the Office of Global Education for UNC medical students and resident physicians.
 Both provide programmatic oversight to support doctoral and postdoctoral trainees in a variety of research focus areas and locations geographically.

 Other didactic components include the jointly sponsored UNC Division of Infectious Diseases – UNC Center for Aids Research weekly Friday Conference Series highlighting global and domestic research at UNC and partnering institutions; ACGME infectious diseases subspecialty training stints in China, Malawi, and South Africa; residency training in Global Surgery or Obstetrics; the Global Women’s Health Fellowship for postdocs, and global health elective courses for students at all levels.